Recipe for Success: Oct. 4-10 is National Fire Prevention Week (FPW)

 NFPA offers these additional tips and recommendations for developing and practicing a home escape plan:

-Downloads courtesy of and press release content reproduced from NFPA’s website, www.nfpa.org/publiceducation © NFPA.
+Downloads, graphics, and statistics courtesy of and press release content reproduced from NFPA’s website, www.nfpa.org/publiceducation © NFPA.